-It’s a win-win: healthy blood circulation increases your fitness, and fitness increases your circulation.
+Even if your circulation is not in dire conditions, it’s the difference between surviving and thriving.
+Healthy blood circulation increases your fitness, and fitness increases your circulation – It’s a win-win.
 But you might not be optimizing your blood flow.
-It’s the difference between surviving and thriving.
 Use these top tips to improve your circulation so that you can deliver more power to every cell in your body.

 Don’t Skimp on Cardio

 The benefits of strength training are immeasurable, but if you’re not balancing it with cardio work, your circulation could be suffering.
-Even walking can help boost your blood as it travels to your brain, muscles, lungs, lymph system, and more.
+Even walking can help mobilize your blood and provide great results, boosting blood flow to your brain, muscles, lungs, lymph system, and more.
 You can choose your preferred activity: running, swimming, cycling, or even something like yoga.

+Besides drinking water, you can drink other liquids that can assist your circulatory system.
 It might not sound as exciting as a power drink, but certain teas can improve blood vessel health and lower the risk of coronary artery disease.
-That’s thanks to the antioxidants in the brews, particularly green and black tea.
+That’s thanks to the antioxidants in the brews, particularly green tea, matcha, and black tea.

-Some of the top tips to improve your circulation are actually incredibly simple.
+Another way to improve your circulation is by eating foods that keep your cardiovascular system healthy.
 All you have to do is snack a bit more strategically.
 With better fuel, you can count on better blood flow to improve your athletic performance.
 Among the foods to prioritize are:

 - Leafy greens